tsandefer/dsi_capstone_2/README.md

 # Data Overview
-This data came from the Genius API and has been stored in both MongoDB and .csv files using BeautifulSoup, requests, and johnwmillr's [LyricsGenius](https://github.com/johnwmillr/LyricsGenius).
+This data came from the Genius API and has been stored in both MongoDB and .csv files using requests and johnwmillr's [LyricsGenius](https://github.com/johnwmillr/LyricsGenius).
 This information came from scraping all annotations from the top 50 songs from the 20 most active artists on Genius.

 I pulled the text and other characteristic features for annotations and their corresponding lyric segments.
 Although I had originally planned to get about 17,000 observations, I ended up working with 3,573 lyric-annotation pairs.